ICTU/Kwaliteitsaanpak/Content/Templates/NFE/Template-Inhoud.md

 #include "Content/Templates/NFE/WCAG-Tabel-Gegenereerd.md"

+## User assistance

+Capability of a product to be used by people with the widest range of characteristics and capabilities to achieve specified goals in a specified context of use.

+#include "Content/Templates/NFE/Eisentabel.md"

+## Self-descriptiveness

+Capability of a product to present appropriate information, where needed by the user, to make its capabilities and use immediately obvious to the user without excessive interactions with a product or other resources.

+#include "Content/Templates/NFE/Eisentabel.md"

 ## Taal en leesbaarheid

-Naast de aan NEN-ISO/IEC 25010 ontleende hoofdeigenschap bruikbaarheid zijn voor de gebruikskwaliteit van {het product} van belang:
+Naast de aan NEN-ISO/IEC 25010:2023 ontleende hoofdeigenschap bruikbaarheid zijn voor de gebruikskwaliteit van {het product} van belang:

 * Taal: welke talen dienen te worden ondersteund.
 * Leesbaarheid: teksten moeten makkelijk te lezen zijn.
 Korte zinnen hebben de voorkeur.
 Hoe gemakkelijker de zin en de woorden, hoe beter de leesbaarheid.